 Midland Classical Academy does not offer computer classes.

 Do we offer band or strings?

 The Upper School does not offer band or string classes.
-The Grammar School offers violin classes to third through sixth grade students as an enrichment class on Fridays.
+The Grammar School offers guitar classes to third through sixth grade students as an enrichment class on Fridays.

 Why is MCA not accredited?